 One-to-one mindfulness coaching is available with Dr Wendy Broad in Middlewich, Cheshire.

-You can choose to follow an 8-week secular mindfulness course or I can design a personalised mindfulness programme for you.
+You can choose to follow an 8-week secular mindfulness course or we can tailor the mindfulness sessions to meet your individual needs.
 The secular mindfulness programmes offered include the evidence-based Mindfulness-Based Stress Reduction (MBSR) course and the Breathworks Mindfulness for Stress and Mindfulness for Health courses.

 What happens in a one-to-one Mindfulness session?